 - Update your clocks before you go to bed – Since Daylight Savings Time begins and ends at 2:00 a.m., it might be helpful to manually adjust any clocks that you need to the night before.
 This way when you wake up, all of your clocks (not just smartphones and computers) will already display the correct time.
 Check out our list of best alarm clocks here.

 - Try taking melatonin – It can be hard to go to bed at your normal bedtime when it is suddenly light outside later and you’ve lost an hour of the day.
-For this reason, supplementing with melatonin during the beginning of Daylight Savings Time could help regulate your body’s circadian rhythm.
+For this reason, using a melatonin supplement during the beginning of Daylight Savings Time could help regulate your body’s circadian rhythm.

 - Get outside in the morning – Just like melatonin at night can help regulate your circadian rhythm, so can exposing yourself to natural sunlight in the morning.

-- Avoid coffee and alcohol – Coffee can negatively impact sleep for up to six hours before going to bed, and alcohol can cause sleep issues such as insomnia, breathing issues, and a disruption of the circadian rhythm.
+- Avoid coffee and alcohol – Coffee can negatively impact sleep for up to six hours15 before going to bed, and alcohol16 can cause sleep issues such as insomnia, breathing issues, and a disruption of the circadian rhythm.
 Since the circadian rhythm is already disrupted by Daylight Savings Time, the best thing to do is avoid both caffeine and alcohol during this transition.

 - Make your bedroom like a cave – Your bedroom should be cool, dark, and quiet to facilitate better sleep.